char-lie-ho/SmartEye-Recycle/README.md

 ## 1. Project Description
 State your app in a nutshell, or one-sentence pitch.
 Give some elaboration on what the core features are.
-This browser based web application to ...
+This browser based web application to assist and simplify the recycling process for residents in BC, Canada through the use of photo recognition.
+Our team includes Charlie Ho, Parteek Grewal, and Xinli Wang.

 ## 2. Names of Contributors
 List team members and/or short bio's here...